User-LLM: Efficient LLM Contextualization with User Embeddings: Methodology

-\userllm integrates user embeddings with LLMs using \crossattention (see Fig.~\ref{fig:user-llm}).
-The output embeddings from the pretrained user encoder are cross-attended with intermediate text representations within the LLM, similar to how Flamingo~\cite{alayrac2022flamingo} works.
-Note that our framework remains adaptable to different integration mechanisms including prepending embeddings as \softprompt~\cite{lester-etal-2021-power}.
+\userllm integrates user embeddings with LLMs using \crossattention (see Fig.~\ref{fig:user-llm} (b)).
+The output embeddings from the user encoder are down sampled by a projection layer, and then are cross-attended with intermediate text representations within the LLM, similar to how Flamingo~\cite{alayrac2022flamingo} works.

+Let $E_{su}$ denote the encoder output, and $CrossAttn(Q, K, V)$ is the \crossattention mechanism.
+Note that for \crossattention, $Q$ is LLM input, whereas $K$ and $V$ are compatible with the dimension of cross-input $E_{su}$.
+Let $O_i$ and $I_{i+1}$ denote the output of the $i$-th and the input of $(i+1)$-th self-attention layers, respectively.
+Our framework enables \crossattention as follows:

+In order to further investigate the \crossattention mechanisms between encoders and LLMs, we also implemented gated \crossattention in \userllm by inserting gated \crossattention-only layers between LLM's self-attention stack.
+Flamingo-style gating mechanism \cite{alayrac2022flamingo} was employed to control the contribution of \crossattention signal to LLM.
+That is, a scalar between 0 and 1 is introduced to equation \eqref{eq:2}:

+where $\alpha_i$ is a trainable, zero-initialized scalar gating the $i$-th \crossattention layer.
+Using this approach, we enabled \crossattention between encoder output and transformer layers in the LLM with layer-specific \crossattention weights regulated by $\alpha$.